GluuFederation/docs-ce-prod/3.1.3/source/installation-guide/cluster.md

 keytool error: java.io.FileNotFoundException: /etc/certs/openldap.crt (No such file or directory)
 ```

-- Restart Identity and oxAuth on all servers, then restart all your Gluu servers.
+- Restart Identity and oxAuth on all servers, then restart all your Gluu servers

 ```

 Gluu.Root # service identity stop && service oxauth restart && service identity start
 Gluu.Root # logout
-service gluu-server-3.1.2 restart
+service gluu-server-3.1.3 restart

 ```

 - Now your administrator web UI and oxAuth has some failover redundancy.
-There are obviously more configurations necessary on the network layer of your topology for true HA failover, but that is outside of the scope for this documentation.
+There are obviously more configurations necessary on the network layer of your topology for true HA failover, but that is outside of the scope for this documentation

 ## Support
 If you have any questions or run into any issues, please open a ticket on [Gluu Support](https://support.gluu.org).